VerifiedICOs/whitepaper/README.md

 #### Influencers

-Any valuable influencers within the space who promote and support our community will be entitled to free tokens.
+Any valuable influencers within the space who promote and support our community will be entitled to additional free tokens.
+The amount will vary depending on how influencial the person is and the amount of work that is put into supporting our community and project.

+#### Foundation

+The founders will retain this percentage to control and expand the community over time.

+#### Airdrop

+This amount will be distributed during our Airdrop event.

 # Qualification